suryanshsinghp/image_segmentation_tissue_and_robot_tool/readme.md

-# Image Segmentation of tissue and medical tool
+# Image Segmentation of tissue and robot tool

-This project was part of Deep Learning course at JHU with some parts of code provided.
+This project was part of Deep Learning course (Fall 2024) at JHU with some parts of code, input data and data loader  provided.
 The dataset is from SegSTRONG-C 2024 challenge of endoscopic frame images.
+First, a neural network is trained for binary image segmentation (of the tissue and tool) and tested on unseen samples.
+Then the same model is tested on new unseen samples that are (non-adversarial) corrupted with blood.
+The model is never trained on samples containing images of tool and tissue with blood but data augmentation techniques are used to make the model robust.
+The underlying network is U-Net with DICE loss.